truenas/documentation/content/TrueCommand/SystemManagement/_index.md

 Clicking *APPS* (Scale) or *Jails* (TrueNAS 12.x) opens a window that allows users to start/stop APPS/Jails on the system.

+*ARC MISS* is a measure of how often the system is going to disk rather than using the ARC cache.
+If it starts to show anything above 0% it means the system is using ram.
+The numbers may vary depending on use case and work load.

 #### Options Menu

 ![DashboardSystemOptions](/images/TrueCommand/2.0/DashboardSystemOptions.png "Dashboard System Options")